 Article 17(2)(a)(i); Rules 43bis.1, 67

-This part of the opinion or report explains why an opinion as regards novelty, inventive step and industrial applicability may not have been established for some or all of the subject matter of the international application for any reason other than because the international application lacks unity of invention and the required additional fees have not been paid (this is dealt with in Box No. IV, see paragraphs .
+This part of the opinion or report explains why an opinion as regards novelty, inventive step and industrial applicability may not have been established for some or all of the subject matter of the international application17.39 to 17.42.
 For example, Rules 43bis.1(b) and 67.1 establish that no International Authority shall be required to examine certain subject matter within an international application, such as mathematical theories, plant or animal varieties and methods for treatment of the human or animal body.
 The agreements between the International Bureau and the International Preliminary Examining Authorities further qualify this by excepting from exclusion any subject matter which is examined under the relevant national grant procedures.
 See paragraph 17.61 and Chapter 9 for details of excluded matter.
 The first two check boxes of Box No. III are used to indicate the extent to which no opinion has been established.
 In the written opinion of the International Searching Authority, the reasons for not establishing an opinion will usually be identical to the reasons for not establishing an international search and can usually be indicated by way of a reference to the full explanation in the international search report (see paragraph 16.28) or in the declaration under Article 17(2)(a) (see paragraph 9.40)).

 Subject Matter Excluded Under Rule 67.1